crummyh/Barbell/README.md

 📁 frontend/                     # Frontend stuff that needs to be compiled ├── 📁 email_templates/          # MJML emails, and Jinja templates
 ├── 📁 js/                       # JS to compile
-├── 📁 scss/                     # SCSS to override Bootstrap
+├── 📁 scss/                     # SCSS to override Bootstrap and compile ├── 📦 package.json              # Its a node project
-├── 📦 package.json              # Its a node project
+├── 📦 package-lock.py           # Its a node project
-└── 📦 package-lock.py           # Its a node project
+└── 📦 vite.config.js            # Vite config
 ```

 ### Running Locally